LifeMC/LifeSkript/README.md

 * Stable Releases: No suffix.
 Just (generally) a major version. (like V10, V11 etc.)
 * Beta Releases (tested): Stable version + A suffix from alphabet. (like V10b, V10c etc.)
 * Nightly Builds (untested): Not available via official download.
 Clone this repo and build yourself.

+Note: Latest stable release contains all commits that contains "hotfix".

 # Download Links
 You can download latest release from here:<br />